wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-multi-node/deploy_certificates.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 * The next step is the certificates placement, replace the ``X`` with the corresponding node number and execute the following commands.
-This guide assumes that the file ``certs.tar`` is placed in ~/ (root home user folder).
+The ``certs.tar`` file should be placed in ~/ (root home user folder).

 .. code-block:: console